 - United Healthcare (Golden Rule)

 - United States Fire Insurance Company

-An agent or broker can help you compare the available options for short-term health insurance in Kansas and determine which will best fit your needs.
+An agent or broker can help you compare the coverage options and costs for short-term health insurance in Kansas and determine which will best fit your needs.
 Some things to keep in mind are the allowable plan durations (some insurers cap their plans at shorter durations than the maximum the state allows), whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.

-Pay attention to things such as whether the plan covers outpatient drugs (most short-term health insurance plans do not, but some do), and whether it imposes specific dollar limits on services such as inpatient care, surgery, etc. (in addition to the plan’s overall benefit maximum).
+Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), and whether it imposes specific dollar limitations on services such as inpatient care, surgery, etc. (in addition to the plan’s overall benefit maximum).

-Short-term health insurance in Kansas can be purchased by residents who can meet the underwriting guidelines of insurers.
-In general, this means being under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.
+Short-term health insurance in Kansas can be purchased by residents (individuals or families) who meet the underwriting guidelines of insurers.
+In general, this means being under 65 years old and in fairly good health.

-Short-term health medical insurance plans typically include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone in the Sunflower State who needs medical care for ongoing or pre-existing conditions.
+Short-term health medical insurance plans typically include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone in the Sunflower State who needs medical care for a chronic ongoing or pre-existing condition.
 It is advisable to seek a medical insurance policy that will cover those needs.